PART IInstitutional and Community Corrections (continued)

 - 2019, c.
 27, s.
 6

-(a) another penitentiary in accordance with the regulations made under paragraph 96(d), subject to section 28; or
+(c) to another penitentiary, in accordance with the regulations made under paragraph 96(d), subject to section 28.

 - 1992, c.
 20, s.
 29

 - 2019, c.
 27, s.
 7